Intown vs. the Suburbs

-“The best feature of living in-town is the accessibility to people, places and things that are within walking distance,” says E. Camille Chillis, who lives in a Midtown high-rise and is co-chair of the Midtown Neighbors’ Association Community Engagement Committee.
+“The best feature of living intown is the accessibility to people, places and things that are within walking distance,” says E. Camille Chillis, who lives in a Midtown highrise and is active in the Midtown Neighbors Association.
 She describes her in-town neighbors as eclectic, seasoned, innovative, professional and environmentally conscious.

-Nearby to Midtown are the historic district, green spaces, a park, eateries, lounges, schools, theaters, gardens, shops and museums.
-Midtown residents are close to such attractions as the Fox Theatre, Piedmont Park, the Atlanta Botanical Gardens and the High Museum of Art.
+Midtown is conveniently located near the historic district, green spaces, a park, eateries, lounges, schools, theaters, gardens, shops and museums.
+Midtown residents are also close to such attractions as the Fox Theatre, Piedmont Park, the Atlanta Botanical Gardens and the High Museum of Art.

 Ansley Park is near to the Atlanta Botanical Garden, Piedmont Park, Midtown businesses and restaurants.
 Promoting a social atmosphere, the Ansley Park Civic Association sponsors regular dining groups, Christmas caroling, Easter egg hunts, and outings to local restaurants.